LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 AUX data
 --------

-If a parameter is an instance of :class:`~libertem.common.buffers.BufferWrapper`, the UDF interface will interpret it as auxiliary data.
+If a parameter is an instance of :class:`~libertem.common.buffers.BufferWrapper` that was created using the :meth:`~libertem.udf.UDF.aux_data` class method, the UDF interface will interpret it as auxiliary data.
 It will set the views for each tile/frame/partition accordingly so that accessing the parameter returns a view of the auxiliary data matching the data portion that is currently being processed.
 That way, it is possible to pass parameters individually for each frame or to mask the signal dimension.

-The :meth:`~libertem.udf.UDF.aux_data` class method helps to wrap data into a suitable :class:`~libertem.common.buffers.BufferWrapper`.
+Note that the :class:`~libertem.common.buffers.BufferWrapper` instance for AUX data should always be created using the :meth:`~libertem.udf.UDF.aux_data` class method and not directly by instantiating a :class:`~libertem.common.buffers.BufferWrapper` since :meth:`~libertem.udf.UDF.aux_data` ensures that it is set up correctly.

 For masks in the signal dimension that are used for dot products in combination with per-tile processing, a :class:`~libertem.job.masks.MaskContainer` allows